12 Ways You Can Reduce Stress Now

 So grab your paintbrush or adult coloring book and get zen!

-Writing in a journal doesn’t have to be a long exercise.
-Rather, think of it is jotting down just a few thoughts as you reflect on the day.
+Writing in a journal doesn’t have to be a lengthy exercise.
+Rather, think of it as jotting down just a few thoughts as you reflect on the day.

 Renz recommends asking yourself a few key questions: What was surprising to me today?
 What did I discover?
 What was a challenge?
 What would I like to investigate more?
 What am I ready to commit to?